liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ![Figure 12.15: The additional fields you create for an item appear in the item description form as menu options.](../../images/shopping-item-options.png)

-The Prices area of the new item form is where you enter all data pertaining to the item's cost, minimum and maximum quantities, quantity discounts, taxes, and shipping costs.
+The Prices area is for all data pertaining to the item's cost, minimum and maximum quantities, quantity discounts, taxes, and shipping costs.

-The Images area of the form allows you to add photos to the item form.
+The Images area lets you add photos to the item form.
 You can add a link to the photo or upload the file locally.
 Choose from three sizes of images.
-You must select the appropriate checkbox for the image you want to display.
-When you are finished creating a new item, click *Save*.
+You must select the appropriate check box for the image you want to display.
+When you're finished creating a new item, click *Save*.

 ![Figure 12.16: The image in this figure is the medium sized option.](../../images/shopping-item-image2.png)

-As products are added, they will be listed in the Items section of the portlet.
+As products are added, they are listed in the Items section of the portlet.
-If the item you just created needs to go into one of your new categories or subcategories, you can assign it to the category through editing form.
-Choose the *Select* button, next to the *Remove* button, and this displays a dialog box listing all the shop categories.
+If the item you just created needs to go into one of your new categories or subcategories, you can assign it to the category by editing the item.
+Choose the *Select* button (next to the *Remove* button), and this displays a dialog box listing all the shop categories.

 ![Figure 12.17: To put an item in a category, open *Edit* and choose *Select* to see the available options.](../../images/shopping-select-categories.png)

-*Choose* the desired category from the list to relocate the item to it's new location.
+Choose the desired category from the list to relocate the item to its new location.
 Notice how the breadcrumbs reflect this change in the item form.

 ![Figure 12.18: When an item moves into a category, the breadcrumb navigation will update accordingly.](../../images/shopping-item-breadcrumb-change.png)

-Any changes that need to be made to the item can be executed through *Actions* -> *Edit*.
-Also, you can locate an item anywhere from within the application by using the *Search* function.
+You can make changes to any item through *Actions* $rarr; *Edit*.
+Finding an item is easy, using the *Search* function.

 That's how you create an item for the store.
 Now let's examine some of the shopping portlet's configuration options.